ChangbaeYang/project_movieInfo-recommend/README.md

 * **Why Vue?**

-There was two option that we could choose.
+There were two options that we could choose.
 React and Vue.

 We choose Vue, because it is framework.